Judge OKs trial for Illinois paramedics in patient's death - NewsBreak

 Peggy Finley and Peter Cadigan are charged in the December death of 35-year-old Earl Moore in Springfield.
 They pleaded not guilty Friday and are being held in the Sangamon County Jail on $1 million bond each.

 If convicted, Finley, 44, and Cadigan, 50, could each face 20 to 60 years in prison.
-Sangamon County Circuit Court Judge Raylene Grischow issued her decision following a contentious 3 1/2-hour preliminary hearing.
+Sangamon County Circuit Court Judge Raylene Grischow issued his decision following a contentious 3 1/2-hour preliminary hearing.

 Springfield police first responded to Moore’s home around 2 a.m. on Dec.
 18. Police body camera video shows that a woman inside the home told an officer that Moore was in withdrawal from alcohol and hallucinating.